lindo-kuhle10/RaceDay-POE/README.md.txt

 # RaceDay System
 ## Description
-A system for managing race events, enrolments, and results.
+A system for managing races and events.
 ## Roles
-- **Organizer**: Creates and manages events and results.
+- Organizer
-- **Participant**: Enrolls in events and views results.
+- Participant
 ## Description
 The RaceDay system is a platform designed to allow organizers to create running events, and participants to browse, enroll, and view results.